-In terms of the trees you plan on using, just ensure they are suitably strong for the weight you are intending to place upon them.
+In terms of the trees you plan on using, take care to ensure they are suitably strong for the weight you are intending to place upon them.
 Never use a dead tree or one with any evidence of rot no matter how strong it seems.
 Especially if your hammock is going to be used by more than one person.

 For our Mexican hammocks we recommend a space of around 3.5m upwards to ideally hang your hammock.
-Shorter distances can be acheived by shortening your hammock, and great distances can be bridged by using long lengths of rope.
+Shorter distances can be achieved by shortening your hammock, and longer distances can be bridged by using long lengths of rope.
 Having a slightly longer space than you need is good in that it gives you more room to adjust the hang of your hammock for best comfort.

 After sorting out your trees, you want to then start attaching your rope or hammock tree straps to each tree.
-One at each end, from approxiamately the same height.
-The exact height you use will vary depending on the distance apart your trees are so you may need to play around with this for best fit alittle.
+One at each end, from approximately the same height.
+The exact height you use will vary depending on the distance apart your trees are so you may need to play around with this for best fit a little.
 For around 3.5m - 4.2m of distance a height of 1.8 - 2m is good.
-When secured you want your hammock to hang down with a nice gently curve to a height which at its lowest point is between your hips and knees.
+When secured you want your hammock to hang down with a nice gentle curve to a height which at its lowest point is between your hips and knees.

 Secure your hammock safely at each end, attaching the lope ends to your rope or tree straps.
 For advice on knot tying please see our hammock instructions guide.
-Once you have it all setup a good option to allow you to quickly and easily then take up and put back down is hammock 'S' hooks.
+Once you have it all set up a good option to allow you to quickly and easily hang up and take down your hammock is hammock 'S' hooks or carabiners.
 When not using your hammock or when the weather turns bad these will allow you to quickly and easily take down your hammock to store inside, and then hang again quickly when the sun's back out!